w3f/Grants-Program/applications/finddata.md

 ### Ecosystem Fit

 In FindData2.0, the scope of data collection will be extended to the entire blockchain, and all the data on the chain will be given higher value.
+And All the mined data will be stored in decentralised network，such as IPFS，Crust.

 ## Team